 This data is managed by a database management system (DBMS), which efficiently processes and queries the data.
 It makes accessing, managing, modifying, updating, controlling, and organising the data accessible.

 Databases are important because they help organizations keep track of large amounts of data and information.
 They are used to store data that can be accessed by computers and processed quickly and easily.
-Databases can store customer names and addresses to inventory levels and financial records.
+Databases can store customer names and addresses, inventory levels, and financial records.

 This article discusses what Database Systems are, their key characteristics, the languages they use, and the different types of Database Systems.
 Keep reading to gain a comprehensive understanding of how these systems work.